 The PowerPC architecture requires that exceptions be handled in program order; therefore, although a particular PowerPC processor may recognize exception conditions out of order, exceptions are handled strictly in order.
 When an instruction-caused exception is recognized, any unexecuted instructions that appear earlier in the instruction stream, including any that have not yet entered the execute state, are required to complete before the exception is taken.
 Any exceptions caused by those instructions must be handled first.
-Likewise, exceptions that are asynchronous and precise are recognized when they occur (unless they are masked), but the processor gradually powered down, and the reorder buffer is drained.
-The address of the next sequential instruction is saved in SRR0 so execution can resume in the correct context when the exception handler returns control to the interrupted process.
+Likewise, exceptions that are asynchronous and precise are recognized when they occur (unless they are masked) and the reorder buffer is drained.
+The address of the next sequential instruction is saved in SRRO so execution can resume in the correct context when the exception handler returns control to the interrupted process.